BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Therefore, analysis such as the classification of which dwarf a new code can be identified, can be performed before any actual device execution is performed.
 Additionally, these classification and other analysis metrics can be embedded into the SPIR code as a comment in the header, which in turn can be used by a scheduler to determine which device the kernel should be executed.

-Closely related to the work performed in this thesis was independently performed by Muralidharan et. al. [@muralidharan2015semi].
+Closely related to the work performed in this thesis was independently performed by Muralidharan et al. [@muralidharan2015semi].
 Wherein, they use offline ahead-of-time analysis with Oclgrind to collect an instruction histogram of each OpenCL kernel execution in order to generate an estimate of the roofline model analysis for each given accelerator.
 The resultant tool-flow methodology is used to analyse and track the performance over 3 distinct heterogeneous platforms, and results in a metric to characterise performance.
 The basis of our work on AIWC is built on offline ahead-of-time analysis techniques and is presented in Chapter 4.